 Ferry cost: €344 one-way for a motorhome and cabin for 2 people

 What you can expect on a Grandi Navi Veloci ferry

-Whilst at the ferry terminal, told to get in our cars to board to set sail at 13:00hrs, we waited…and waited.
+Whilst at the ferry terminal, we’re told to get in our cars to board to set sail at 13:00hrs, we wait…and wait.
 Remember, this is an Italian ferry in Spain.

-The only reason the Captain gave for the wait was that he would not give permission to load the cars or to leave the loading area.
-No one knew how long before the ferry would leave.
-So, 13:00hrs came and went, and still we waited at the ferry’s loading area on the wharf, none the wiser.
+The only reason the Captain gives for the wait is that he does not give permission to load the cars or to leave the loading area.
+No one knows how long before the ferry will leave.
+So, 13:00hrs came and went, and still we wait at the ferry’s loading area on the wharf, none the wiser.

-Finally, after a couple of hours’ delay, we were told to start our engines, everyone made a mad dash onto the ferry – vehicles everywhere.
+Finally, after a 2-hour delay, we’re told to start our engines, everyone makes a mad dash onto the ferry – vehicles everywhere.

-The guys loading the ferry motioned us to proceed.
-But Reg was not allowed to be driven on.
-As with all the cars, Reg had to be reversed up a very steep ramp, revving the engine whilst trying to go over the large steel domes, which vehicles are clamped onto.
+The guys loading the ferry motion us to proceed.
+But Reg is not allowed to be driven on.
+As with all the cars, Reg has to reverse up a very steep ramp, revving the engine whilst trying to go over the large steel domes that vehicles are clamped onto.
 Thought we would burn the motor out as there was so much smoke bellowing out of Reg!

 The 4 guys directing us onto the ferry each had a different idea on which way Reg should go, so, 4 sets of arms were directing frantically in every direction, but none in the same direction – very confusing and stressful!